giacomogiudice/MPS/README.md

 Functions `sweep`, `canonize`, `apply`, `contract` can work with objects distributed  on the GPU.
 The other functions may not work, and one has to `gather` them back on the local workspace.
 Parallelism is beneficial mainly for large SVD decompositions, which is the main bottleneck.
-Speedup will only be  obtained if the bond dimension, or the local Hilbert space are sufficiently large.
+Speedup will only be obtained if the product of ththe bond dimension and the local Hilbert space dimension are sufficiently large.

 ## References
-1. U. Schollwöck.
-The density-matrix renormalization group in the age of matrix product states. _Annals of Physics_ 326.1 (2011): 96-192.
+1. Schollwöck, U., 2011.
+The density-matrix renormalization group in the age of matrix product states. _Annals of Physics_, 326(1), pp.96-192.
-2. F. Verstraete, J. J. Garcia-Ripoll and J. I. Cirac.
-Matrix product density operators: simulation of finite-temperature and dissipative systems. _Physical Review Letters_ 93.20 (2004): 207204.
+2.Verstraete, F., Murg, V. and Cirac, J.I., 2008.
+Matrix product states, projected entangled pair states, and variational renormalization group methods for quantum spin systems. _Advances in Physics_, 57(2), pp.143-224.